unscriptable/cssx/doc/CREATE.md

 	newDiv.tabIndex = 1;
 	newDiv.innerHTML = "Hello, World";

-The third argument may also be a string, in which case it is used as the innerHTML of the new element:
+The third argument may also be a string, in which case it is used as the text inside of the new element:

 	newDiv = create(parent, "div", "Hello, World");

+The text is escaped, so any string will show up as is, and will not be parsed as HTML.